jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ##
 # What does it mean for a link group to be in automatic mode?

-In automatic  mode, a link group  will always automatically use  the alternative path with the highest priority.
+In automatic  mode, the  master path will  always be the  path with  the highest priority.

 # How to make the link group behind the alternative for `editor` switch to automatic mode?